MicrosoftDocs/powerShell-Docs.sv-se/reference/docs-conceptual/developer/cmdlet/adding-parameter-sets-to-a-cmdlet.md

     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): Y
     ```

-- Med Windows PowerShell igång kör du Stop-proc-cmdlet: en med parametern `InputObject` inställd på att stoppa processer i Notepad-objektet som hämtades av kommandot `Get-Process`.
+- With Windows PowerShell started, run the Stop-Proc cmdlet with the `InputObject` parameter set to stop processes on the Notepad object retrieved by the `Get-Process` command.

     ```
     PS> get-process notepad | stop-proc